 This report was approved by the Grace Cottage Board of Trustees at their September 21, 2018 meeting.
-The associated CHNA Implementation Plan will be presented to the Board for approval at their November 16, 2018 meeting.
-The Report and Plan are available to the public on the Grace Cottage website, www.gracecottage.org.
+The associated CHNA Implementation Plan will be presented to the Board for approval at their January, 2019 meeting.
+The Report is available to the public on the Grace Cottage website, www.gracecottage.org.